otavio-paz/otavio-paz.github.io/_pages/about.md

 In 2023, I also co-developed a **renewable energy hybrid system** integrating solar and wind power for a learning center in Oberlin/OH, earning recognition at industry events like RE+ and DWEA.

-Currently, I'm working with [Prof. Michael McCarrin](https://www.oberlin.edu/michael-mccarrin) on **autonomous robots** using TurtleBot3/4, we're building on a DRL framework for navigation and obstacle avoidance (leveraging DDPG, TD3, and DQN) while exploring the possibility of enabling the robot to follow another robot.
+In Oberlin, I was working with [Prof. Michael McCarrin](https://www.oberlin.edu/michael-mccarrin) on **autonomous robots** using TurtleBot3/4.
+We were building on a DRL framework for navigation and obstacle avoidance (leveraging DDPG, TD3, and DQN) while exploring the possibility of enabling the robot to follow another robot.

-On campus, I'm the president of Oberlin Robotics, where we provide resources and masterclasses on robotics and drones for students.
-Additionally, I'm the treasurer for the Oberlin Brazilian Association, a student club that promotes and hosts events about Brazil's culture, music, and food.
+I was the president of Oberlin Robotics and the treasurer for the Oberlin Brazilian Association, a student club that promotes and hosts events about Brazil's culture, music, and food.

+During the Summer 2025, I worked on a pipeline to develop and deploy RL policies in Isaac Lab for a Unitree G1 robot at [Kantaros Lab](https://sites.wustl.edu/kantaroslab/) in WashU.

+Currently, I'm an Electrical Engineering student at Columbia University.

 Besides the academics, I'm passionated about hiking, travelling the world, F1, lucid dreaming, cooking and counting how many Miatas I see in a day.